Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Experiments

 \subsection{Robustness}

 We analyze robustness of ProtoT vs baselines (the large-scale models from Table~\ref{tab:scalability}) from three complementary perspectives: (1) robustness to \emph{meaning-preserving noise perturbations}, (2) robustness to \emph{prototype clamping perturbations}, and (3) behavior to \emph{interventions} that alter semantics.
-This unified view clarifies both stability under benign variations and sensitivity to intended changes.
+This unified view clarifies both stability under benign variations and sensitivity to intended changes.\footnote{The perturbation dataset with generation/filtration scripts, and the manually-generated intervention dataset are in the \href{https://github.com/YDYordanov/prototype_transformer}{code repo.}}

 \textbf{Noise perturbations:} We first consider \emph{black-box, surface-level perturbations} that preserve meaning (e.g., synonyms, typos, contractions).
 The perturbation benchmark (Appendix~\ref{sec:appendix_robustness}) contains $3{,}500$ semantically equivalent sentence pairs across seven categories.
 Robustness is quantified by the Jensen--Shannon divergence $JS(p(\cdot|x),p(\cdot|x'))$ between next-token distributions for an original input $x$ and its perturbed variant $x'$.
 Lower values indicate greater stability.
 Table~\ref{tab:robustness_slices} shows that Mamba has the overall lowest $JS$, hence the strongest stability.
 ProtoT, however, consistently outperforms LLaMA on synonyms, typos, spelling, and morphology.
 This aligns with ProtoT’s design: prototypes aggregate contextual information into nameable concepts, yielding stability under lexical variation.
 While ProtoT lags LLaMA on punctuation (where precise attention alignment is beneficial), it reliably surpasses DeltaNet and is overall competitive with strong baselines.